haydarevren/automated-insight/README.md

 For example, a shoe store manager can know how much each brand would sell next two months.
 He can adjust his stocks accordingly.

+For the best user experience, it is deployed as a webapp on heroku using Flask.
+One can simply go to https://automated-insight-capstone.herokuapp.com/ to give it a try.

 I will use the GDP and inflation forecast example to demonstrate how automated data analysis can be done and what values it will bring to the users.

 Data: